flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 For very particular accessories, there are additional communication modes available:

 - **UART Mode**.
 It behaves like an RS-232 interface.
-Specifically, a *5‑wire null modem with RTS/CTS flow control*.
+Specifically, a *5-wire null modem with RTS/CTS flow control*.
 Apart from that, it sends and receive data in 8-bit packets; and uses a FIFO buffer to queue up to four packets while they are being sent or received.
 - **JOY BUS Mode**.
 This is a proprietary protocol in which the GBA becomes a peripheral for the GameCube.
 The GBA can only receive packets, process the contents, and reply.
   - This is exclusively used with the 'GameCube-Game Boy Advance Link cable', which assigns the GBA as a slave.
 - **General-purpose Mode**.
 As the name indicates, all four pins become controllable by the program, enabling to implement a custom protocol.

 ## Anti-Piracy and Homebrew {.tabs-close}

-In general terms, the use of proprietary cartridges was a major barrier compared to the constant [cat-and-mouse game](playstation#anti-piracy--region-lock) that other console manufacturers had to battle while using the [CD-ROM medium](sega-saturn#the-compact-disc-cd).
+In general terms, the use of proprietary cartridges was a major barrier compared to the constant [cat-and-mouse game](playstation#anti-piracy-region-lock) that other console manufacturers had to battle while using the [CD-ROM medium](sega-saturn#the-compact-disc-cd).

 To protect against *bootleg* cartridges (unauthorised reproductions), the GBA's BIOS incorporated [the same boot checks](game-boy#anti-piracy) as those found in the original Game Boy.